asifhkhan/PL_IDENET/README.md

 ## <a name="quantitative_results"></a> 🥇 Quantitative Results

-We achieve state-of-the-art performance on various image restoration tasks.
+We achieve state-of-the-art performance.
 Detailed results can be found in the paper.

 <details>